 About FSO: Mission & History

 In 1950 the Northern Arizona Orchestra played its first concert in the gymnasium at Northern Arizona University.
 On May 29, 1961, articles of incorporation were filed with the state of Arizona declaring the Flagstaff Symphony Association a nonprofit corporation.
-The names on that document are embedded in Flagstaff’s history and resound in its present: George Babbitt, Jr., William W. Stevenson, Elden S. Porter, Robert F. Clark, William V. Borcherding, Platt Cline, Charles Fairchilds and Eldon A. Ardrey.
+The names on that document are embedded in Flagstaff’s history: George Babbitt, Jr., William W. Stevenson, Elden S. Porter, Robert F. Clark, William V. Borcherding, Platt Cline, Charles Fairchilds, and Eldon A. Ardrey.

-Artistic Director Elizabeth Schulze, now in her fifth season, leads performances with superb musical sense and attention to excellence.
-She is preceded by a line of distinguished conductors woven into our past: Jack Swartz, Harold Goodman, Vernon Kliewer, Pat Curry, Tom Kirshbaum, Harold Weller and Randall Fleischer.
+Artistic Director Elizabeth Schulze, now in her ninth and final season, leads performances with superb musical sense and attention to excellence.
+She is preceded by a line of distinguished conductors: Jack Swartz, Harold Goodman, Vernon Kliewer, Pat Curry, Tom Kirshbaum, Harold Weller and Randall Craig Fleischer.